 Many academic units offer courses numbered 490x and 390.
-These courses are offered on a letter-graded basis only and carry certain restrictions which are uniformly applied throughout the university.
+These courses are offered on a letter-graded basis only and carry certain restrictions that are uniformly applied throughout the university.

-490x Directed Research (2-8, max 8) Courses numbered 490x are open to students who have demonstrated the ability to do independent work in the discipline.
+490x Directed Research (1-8, max 12)

+Courses numbered 490x are open to students who have demonstrated the ability to do independent work in the discipline.
 The courses require consent of the instructor and a written contract of course requirements signed by both the instructor and department chair.
-They are not available for graduate credit and are not open to students with less than 2.0 GPA overall or in any restricted academic status (such as probation, Structured Curriculum Program [SCP] and the like).
-A student may accumulate a maximum of eight units of 490x in any one department and 16 units toward the degree.
+They are not available for graduate credit and are not open to students with less than 2.0 GPA overall or with any academic holds that restrict registration.
+A student may accumulate a maximum of 12 units of 490x in any one department and 16 units toward the degree.

-390 Special Problems (1-4, max 4) Courses numbered 390 are available only to seniors in their last semester who are made aware of a unit shortage after the enrollment period for that semester has passed.
+390 Special Problems (1-4, max 4)

+Courses numbered 390 are available only to seniors in their last semester who are made aware of a unit shortage after the enrollment period for that semester has passed.
 Students notified of a unit shortage prior to the close of the enrollment period are expected to register for regularly scheduled classes.
 Enrollment in a 390 class is available only by petition to the Committee on Academic Policies and Procedures (CAPP).
 A 390 is a supervised, individual studies course.
 The student and instructor must prepare a written contract of course requirements for presentation with the petition to CAPP.
 The petition must be recommended by the dean of the academic unit in which the student is seeking a degree.
 Evidence must be provided that the unit shortage was the result of circumstances beyond the student's control.
 Credit for only one 390 registration is accepted toward the student's baccalaureate degree.